The Body (2012 film)

-The Body (El cuerpo) is a 2012 Spanish mystery thriller film directed by Oriol Paulo, starring José Coronado, Hugo Silva and Belén Rueda.
-The plot unfolds the events surrounding the disappearance of a female body (Rueda) from a morgue as the widower (Silva) and an inspector (Coronado) join forces to unravel the mystery.
+The Body (El Cuerpo) is a 2012 Spanish psychological thriller film directed by Oriol Paulo, starring José Coronado, Hugo Silva, Belén Rueda and Aura Garrido.
+The plot unfolds the events surrounding the disappearance of a female body (Rueda) from a morgue.
+The widower (Silva) who have secret relationship with his mistress (Garrido) has been target as a suspect and an inspector (Coronado) join forces to unravel the mystery.

 The screenplay was penned by Paulo alongside Lara Sendim.
 The film was produced by Joaquín Padró, Mar Targarona, Mercedes Gamero, and Mikel Lejarza for Rodar y Rodar, Antena 3 Films, TVC and Canal+.

 The film has been remade in multiple countries.

 Plot

 Inspector Jaime Peña investigates an accident that has left the morgue's night watchman Ángel Torres in a coma.
 Security footage reveals Ángel fleeing from his post before being struck by a car.
 Peña learns that the body of a woman, Mayka Villaverde, is missing.
 Mayka, a wealthy middle-aged businesswoman, was married to Álex Ulloa, a younger man, and suffered a heart attack following a business trip.

 Álex hears the news while with his mistress, Carla Miller, and assures her that Mayka is dead.
 At the morgue, Álex tells the coroner about Mayka's medical history.
 Peña is convinced someone stole the body to avoid an autopsy and is suspicious of Álex, who Peña feels too easily speaks of his wife in the past tense.
 Peña, conversely, still speaks of his wife Ruth, who died 10 years ago in a car accident, in the present tense.

 Álex hears a loud noise and discovers a busted locker containing a bottle labeled TH–16.
 It is revealed he put the contents of the exact bottle into Mayka's wine earlier in the day.
 Peña informs Álex that Mayka's cell phone is missing.
 Caught with the bottle, Álex admits it is a toxin manufactured by Mayka's pharmaceutical company, but denies knowing what it does.

 More strange events occur at the morgue that seems to target Álex and Carla, convincing Álex that Mayka is still alive and seeking revenge for his affair and murder plot. Álex discovers Mayka hired a private investigator, as she suspected his affair, and had also heard him plotting death. Álex started confessing to Peña.
 He admits lacing her wine with TH–16, which causes a heart attack after eight hours and leaves no trace in the blood.
 He is convinced Mayka did not drink the wine and faked her death with a tranquilizer.